Board of Directors

 President

 Steve reckons that he must have always had a subconscious interest in cars from the many hours spent in the back of one, traveling cross country with his family.
 His father’s aerospace career took him to a number of cities across the United States, as well as to England and Australia.
 But it was in Road & Track magazine that his fascination with cars came into sharper focus.
-In the 1970s and 80s, Steve and his wife owned a series of clapped out old sports cars which they drove, worked on, and sold to buy the next project car.
-Currently they maintain a small collection of mostly late model high performance cars, their kinetic art.
+In the 1970s and 80s, Steve and his wife owned a series of clapped-out old sports cars that they drove, worked on, and sold to buy the next project car.
+Currently, they maintain a small collection of mostly late-model high-performance cars, their kinetic art.

 Besides buying and selling cars, Steve’s main interests are local philanthropy, music (he play electric bass guitar), and traveling with his dogs.
 Steve has been a docent at the Museum since 2014.